Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 Desember 2025 17.36.01 UTC
+- WIB: Senin, 1 Desember 2025 18.26.26 UTC
-- WITA: Senin, 1 Desember 2025 18.36.01 UTC
+- WITA: Senin, 1 Desember 2025 19.26.26 UTC
-- WIT: Senin, 1 Desember 2025 19.36.01 UTC
+- WIT: Senin, 1 Desember 2025 20.26.26 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success